pierrec/node-ekam/README.md

 //uglify("file.js")
 ```

-When the `ekam` command is run with  it creates the following files.
-Note that the www/ directory is automatically created if it does not exist already.
+When the `ekam` command is run, it creates the following files (note that the www/ directory is automatically created if it does not exist already):

 * www/file.js - concatenation of file1.js and file2.js
 * www/file.debug.js - same as file.js but with debug commands